2004 American League Championship Series: Game 6

 Bronson Arroyo took the mound for Boston in the eighth and, with one out, allowed a Miguel Cairo double.
 Derek Jeter singled him in to close the gap to 4–2, leading up to the series' most controversial play.
 Alex Rodriguez grounded a ball to Arroyo, who picked up the ball and ran to the baseline to tag Rodriguez out, but Rodriguez slapped Arroyo's arm, knocking the ball loose.
 While the ball rolled down the baseline, Rodríguez went to second and Jeter scored.
 After another long conversation among the umpires, Rodríguez was called out for interference and Jeter was ordered back to first, thus wiping out the score.
 The call further incensed the Yankee fans, already irate over the home run call in the fourth.
 As Torre and Rodríguez continued to frenetically argue with the umpires, many fans began to throw balls and other debris onto the field.
 Boston manager Terry Francona pulled his players from the field to protect them.
 After a delay, order was restored, and Arroyo got out of the inning unscathed.
-In the top of the ninth, after a leadoff single by Jason Varitek, his third hit of the night, off Paul Quantrill (the game 4 loser), the Yankees attempted to turn a double play.
+In the top of the ninth, after a leadoff single by Jason Varitek, his third hit of the night, off Paul Quantrill, the Yankees attempted to turn a double play.
 However, on a very close play, Orlando Cabrera was called safe at first base.
 This was the third time in the game that the frustrated New York fan base had a close call go against their team, and they again showered the field with debris.
 As the Yankees made a pitching change to insert Tanyon Sturtze into the game to relieve Quantrill, home plate umpire Joe West conversed with New York City mayor Michael Bloomberg, MLB security director Kevin Hallinan, and various NYPD officials.
 Shortly after this, Sturtze was told to stop his warmup, and NYPD officers began streaming out of the dugouts, and took the field in full riot gear.
 The police remained on the field, near the first and third base walls, for the remainder of the top of the ninth.
 When the game resumed, Sturtze did get out of the inning, stranding Cabrera.
 The police vacated the field during the break between innings.
 Red Sox closer Keith Foulke came in for the bottom of the ninth and allowed a walk to Matsui, striking out Bernie Williams, getting Jorge Posada to pop out to third, and walking Ruben Sierra, bringing Tony Clark to the plate as the potential pennant-winning run, but Clark struck out swinging on a full count to end the game.